Menu Close

 • Single (or octave) droned F# in bass.

-• Improvise very simple melodic patterns in right hand using only black keys.
+• Improvise very simple melodic patterns in the right hand using only black keys.

-• Very slowly alternate between tonal center and the other 4 scales degrees (spend a long time on each).
+• With the left hand, very slowly alternate between the tonal center and the other four scales degrees (spend a long time on each).

-• Move slowly but freely in the left hand, trying to compliment the right hand’s melody
+• Move slowly but freely in the left hand, trying to compliment the right hand’s melody, but also adjusting the melody to compliment the bass.

-2. Pick a new common tonality (7 note major or minor scale for example).
+2. Pick a new common tonality (a seven-note major or minor scale, for example).

-• Repeat exercise one (above) with this new tonality (make sure to identify the tonal center).
+• Repeat exercise #1 (above) with this new tonality (make sure to identify the tonal center).

 3. Using exercise one again, work with other scales/tonalities: